MicrosoftDocs/fabric-docs/docs/data-science/r-customer-churn.md

 ms.custom:
   - ignite-2023
 ms.date: 09/21/2023
-#customer intent: As a data scientist, I want to create a model to predict churn by using R.
+#customer intent: As a data scientist, I want to build a machine learning model by using R so I can predict customer churn.
 ---

 # Tutorial: Use R to create, evaluate, and score a churn prediction model